Important Agricultural Lands; Identification

 (c) State agency and land use commission review and decision-making shall be based on an evaluation of:

-(2) The degree to which the county has met the minimum standards for the mapping process in sections 205-D and 205-G; and
+(2) The degree to which the county has met the minimum standards for the mapping process in sections 205-D and 205-F; and

-(3) The degree to which the county recommendations are consistent with the general, community, or development plans adopted by the county.
+(3) The degree to which the county recommendations are consistent with the county’s adopted general and community or development plans.

 (1) Comments received in the public meeting process;